Coast Radar Android App

 I created Coast Radar specifically to help two audiences:

-2. Small business to get in front of people actively looking for what they do
+2. Small businesses need to get in front of people actively looking for what they do

-Let’s look at the0 above in a little more detail, visitors use Coast Radar in two very different ways.
-The first is a person browsing looking for inspiration and then narrowing down options.
-This may mean they are very interested in understanding the availability of certain services to enable them to make a decision as to the suitability of visiting that area.
-They then are only really concerned with booking somewhere to stay.
+Let’s look at the above in a little more detail.
+Visitors use Coast Radar in two very different ways.
+The first is a person browsing, looking for inspiration and then narrowing down options.
+This may mean they are very interested in understanding the availability of certain services to enable them to decide on the suitability of visiting that area.
+They are then only really concerned with booking somewhere to stay.

 The second visitor to Coast Radar is the person that is already in the area and wants something very specific, this could be understanding where the nearest beach with a surf or SUP school is located or they want to grab something to eat and need somewhere that allows dogs.

-Our aim is to inspire people to visit the UK and Ireland coast.
-Then when visiting we would like to drive as many of them towards your businesses and to do this we would need to add you as a listing on our maps and in our search tools.
-We have three grades of listings:
+We aim to inspire people to visit the UK and Ireland coast.
+Then, when visiting, we would like to drive as many of them as possible towards your businesses.
+To achieve this, we need to add you as a listing on our maps and in our search tools.